Introduction

 Step-by-Step or Concept Breakdown

 The process of issuing an executive order is unique in its simplicity and directness.
+Which means next, the order is drafted, typically with input from legal advisors and relevant agencies to ensure it aligns with existing laws.
 First, the President identifies a need for action, often in response to a crisis, policy gap, or opportunity for reform.
-Next, the order is drafted, typically with input from legal advisors and relevant agencies to ensure it aligns with existing laws.
-Once finalized, the President signs the order, and it is published in the Federal Register, making it official and enforceable.
+Worth adding: once finalized, the President signs the order, and it is published in the Federal Register, making it official and enforceable.
 Unlike the legislative process, which can take months or years, this streamlined approach allows for rapid implementation.
-However, the uniqueness of executive orders also means they are subject to judicial review, and future presidents can revoke or modify them, adding a layer of impermanence to their impact.
+Even so, the uniqueness of executive orders also means they are subject to judicial review, and future presidents can revoke or modify them, adding a layer of impermanence to their impact.

 Real Examples